-Khlotor (also known as Khloto) Public School in Umphang, Thailand, and Umhpang Public School require a qualified English teacher to provide professional skill development for local teaching staff and teach students from the Nu Po refugee camp and surrounding villages.
+Banklothor (also known as Bankhloto) Public School in Northern Thailand, and Umphang Public School required a qualified English teacher to provide professional skill development for local teaching staff and teach students from the Nu Po refugee camp and surrounding villages.

 Many international organisations and donors have withdrawn funding for community organisations along the border as priorities have shifted towards repatriation of the Karen to Myanmar.
 Activists from the border region have argued that the prioritisation of repatriation places ethnic minorities at risk as domestic peace talks fail to protect these communities.
 A Voluntary Repatriation Centre (VRC) opened in Mae La refugee camp in November 2018.
 Of the 36,000 people currently resident at the camp, it is reported just 18 presented at the Centre for an interview in order to return to Myanmar.